Metro in Amsterdam: opening times, map, tickets

 The metro network of Amsterdam includes 5 lines and 39 stations.

-Four out of the five metro lines pass through the Amsterdam Centraal Station.
+Four out of the five metro lines pass through Amsterdam Centraal Station.

 Source: https://gvb.nl/en/gvb-maps

-If you plan to travel by metro frequently, we recommend to If you plan to use public transport a lot, we recomment to choose one of the travel tickets/passes:
+If you plan to use public transport a lot, we recommend choosing one of the travel tickets or passes:

 How to use metro in Amsterdam

 Metro opens every day around 06:00 and closes around 00:30.
 Tip!
 If you need to travel earlier or later, you can use the night buses.
-We recommend to use the Glimble app to plan your route and check the most up-to-date metro timetable.
+We recommend using the 9292.nl website or app to plan your route and check the most up-to-date metro timetable.

 Is metro in Amsterdam open on Christmas day and New Year’s Eve?